splunk/public-o11y-docs/gdi/monitors-hosts/elasticsearch-query.rst

    bucket.

-**Note**: Since Bucket aggregations determine dimensions in Splunk Splunk Observability Cloudbservability Cloud, in most cases Bucket aggregations should be performed on ``string`` fields that represent a slice of the data from Elasticsearch.
+**Note**: Since Bucket aggregations determine dimensions in Splunk Observability Cloud, in most cases Bucket aggregations should be performed on ``string`` fields that represent a slice of the data from Elasticsearch.